It’s the start of her shift and she hands me a tea,

 To her flickering screen; ever the scientist,

-Sifting and scanning the data,
+Sifting and scanning the data, assessing the damage:

 Pulse rate, Diastolic pressure, temperature,